San Quentin Six: Riot of August 21, 1971

-The details about what happened are disputed to this day.
-Inmate Johnny Spain at the Adjustment Center recalled saying one fact people could agree on was that "There was a gun introduced into the Adjustment Center on August 21."
+The August 21, 1971 riot at San Quentin involved deadly fighting between two rival gangs, the Black Guerrilla Family and Mexican Mafia, and resulted in fatalities, injuries, and 26 captured prisoners in San Quentin's "Adjustment Center" (the term used for the maximum-security wing reserved for the most difficult prisoners).
+The other details about what happened that day are still disputed.
+Inmate Johnny Spain recalled saying there was only one fact people could agree on: "There was a gun introduced into the Adjustment Center on August 21."

-The state first said that attorney Stephen Bingham and a female assistant arrived at San Quentin for a meeting with George Jackson at around 2:00 pm.
+The main points of contention were: how the gun got into Jackson's hands, the type of gun used, whether the riot was planned or not, and whether it was a diversion to facilitate an escape.
+Legal advisers and prison officials supplied various narratives as they struggled to explain what happened.
+According to the state's initial account, attorney Stephen Bingham and a female assistant arrived at San Quentin for a meeting with George Jackson at around 2:00 pm.
 The assistant handed a briefcase to Bingham when she was not permitted to enter the visiting room.

-According to an Associated Press report based on interviews with prison officials, a cursory search of Bingham's briefcase was performed and a guard failed to open a tape recorder case that was in it.
-This report said that the briefcase was returned to Bingham after he walked through a metal detector.
-The San Francisco Chronicle reported, based on officials' accounts, that Bingham had triggered the metal detector while carrying the briefcase through it.
-That report said that an officer opened the briefcase and found a cassette tape recorder; he inspected its battery compartment to determine whether it was functional.
-Prison officials later came to believe that the working components of the recorder had been removed to allow room for an automatic handgun with its grip handles removed.
-Initial reports described the weapon as a 9 mm pistol made by the Spanish manufacturer Llama firearms.
+According to an Associated Press report, which was based on interviews with prison officials, a cursory search of Bingham's briefcase was performed, and the inspecting guard failed to examine a tape recorder in the briefcase.
+This report said the briefcase was returned to Bingham after he walked through a metal detector.
+In a San Francisco Chronicle article sourced from prison officials, Bingham's briefcase set off the metal detector.
+The Chronicle article said a corrections officer opened the briefcase and found a cassette tape recorder; he inspected its battery compartment to determine if it was functional.
+Prison officials later came to suspect that the working components of the recorder had been emptied to allow room to insert a handgun with its grip handle removed.
+Another account alleged that Jackson assembled the gun himself with smuggled parts.
+But most evidence suggests the gun was already intact when it was received in the prison.